List of churches in Rogaland: Ryfylke prosti

 Historically, there was a Ryfylke deanery since the Middle Ages.
 Over time, its boundaries were changed and moved.
 On 1 March 1988, the deanery was renamed Nordre Ryfylke prosti (and at the same time, the old Hetland prosti was renamed Søre Ryfylke prosti).
-Also on that date, Hjelmeland was transferred from Nordre Ryfylke to Søre Ryfylke.
+Also on that date, the parishes in the municipality of Hjelmeland were transferred from Nordre Ryfylke to Søre Ryfylke.
 In 2013, Nordre Ryfylke prosti and Søre Ryfylke prosti were merged to form the present Ryfylke prosti.
-In 2020, the Forsand area was moved from here to the neighboring Sandnes prosti.
+In 2020, the parishes in the former municipality of Forsand were moved from here to the neighboring Sandnes prosti.